hiddentao/hiddentao.com/src/pages/markdown/blog/upgradeable-smart-contracts-with-eternal-storage/en.md

 Thus, the proxy pattern (using [delegatecall](https://blog.nucypher.com/upgradeable-smart-contracts-in-defense-of-delegatecall/)) became the preferred option.
 In this pattern the _proxy_ contract forwards all incoming calls to an _logic_ contract which actually has the business logic.
-Because the forwarding is done using `delegatecall`, the _logic_ gets run in the context of the _proxy_ contract's memory space, meaning it operates on the data in the _proxy_ contract rather than its own:
+Because the forwarding is done using `delegatecall`, the _logic_ contract gets run in the context of the _proxy_ contract's memory space, meaning it operates on the data in the _proxy_ contract rather than its own: